Optimization of electrical design via digital thread

 The use of information management solutions represents a good step forward in the digitalization of tasks to control electrical projects with other ship elements.
 It is advantageous to integrate electrical projects in the digital thread.

-This article is a shortened and modified version of a paper that was submitted to and accepted for presentation at the Sname Maritime Convention 2020.
+This article is a shortened and modified version of a paper that presented at the Sname Maritime Convention 2020.